HR Glossary for HR Professionals

 What is Gross Pay?

-Also known as gross income, gross pay represents the wages that an employee receives before taxes and deductions are withheld.
-Gross pay or gross salary is typically indicated as the amount a worker will make in a given year.
+Also known as gross income, gross pay is the total wages that an employee receives before taxes and deductions are withheld.
+Gross pay or gross salary is typically indicated as the annual pay a worker will make in a given year.

 Gross pay can constitute the following: